 Our original name, Psychological Medicine, was adopted to reflect the department's commitment to the psychological sciences relevant to medicine - at that time, Clinical Psychology and Psychiatry.

-Mental Health and Wellbeing was originally established as "The Department of Psychological Medicine" in 1948/1949.
-Mental Health and Wellbeing emerged during the University of Glasgow restructuring in 2010/2011 and we are an integral part of the Institute for Health and Wellbeing.
+Restructing within the University of Glasgow in 2010/2011 resulted in the formation of Mental Health and Wellbeing, an integral part of the Institute for Health and Wellbeing.

-This restructuring provided us with the opportunity to focus on our strengths in Clinical Psychology and Psychiatry whilst strengthening our commitment to understanding and maximizing population mental health and wellbeing across the life course, amongst vulnerable groups within our society whilst developing and evaluating new therapeutic interventions through complex clincial trials.
+This restructuring provided us with the opportunity to focus on our strengths in Clinical Psychology, Health Psychology and Psychiatry whilst strengthening our commitment to understanding and maximising population mental health and wellbeing across the life course, amongst vulnerable groups within our society whilst developing and evaluating new therapeutic interventions through complex clinical trials.